Dispersive perturbations of Burgers and hyperbolic equations I : local theory: Varia and open problems

 An important issue for the rigorous justification of nonlinear dispersive equations as asymptotic models of more complicated systems such as the water waves system, nonlinear Maxwell equations (see for instance \cite{La} in the context of water waves) is the influence of dispersion on the lifespan of solutions to dispersive perturbations of hyperbolic quasilinear equations or systems which typically arise in water waves theory.
 Typically, those systems write

-where $ \mathcal L$ is a linear (not necessarily skew-adjoint) dispersive operator and $\epsilon>0$ is a small parameter which measures the (comparable) nonlinear and dispersive effects.
+where the order $0$ part $\partial_t U+\mathcal{B}U$ is linear hyperbolic, $ \mathcal L$ being a linear (not necessarily skew-adjoint) dispersive operator and $\epsilon>0$ is a small parameter which measures the (comparable) nonlinear and dispersive effects.
 Both the linear part and the dispersive part may involves nonlocal terms (see {\it eg} \cite{X}, \cite{SX2}).

 Boussinesq systems for surface water waves are a classical example of such systems. \footnote{Note however that the Boussinesq systems \eqref{Bsq} cannot be reduced exactly to the form \eqref {basic} except when $b=c=0.$ Otherwise the presence of a "BBM like " term induces a smoothing effect on one or both nonlinear terms.}